A Comprehensive Guide to WCAG Testing

 - Level AAA contains the most strict success criteria, along with all of the requirements from the previous levels.

-Most organizations should aim for conformance with the Level AA standards of the latest version of WCAG (WCAG 2.2 as of May 2023, with WCAG 2.2 slated for release in 2023).
+Most organizations should aim for conformance with the Level AA standards of the latest version of WCAG (WCAG 2.2 as of August 2023).
 Some types of web content may be unable to conform with all Level AAA criteria.

 You can still test content against the Level AAA success criteria — and by doing so, find opportunities to deliver an accessible experience for all users — but Level AA conformance is a realistic, achievable goal.